Anushka23ja/CSS342/README.md

 <h3>LAB 2: Recursion </h3>
 <p> 📌Learning Objective: Catalan number problem, Tower of Hanoi</p>
+<b>Catalan number problem</b>

-Wrote a program called Catalan which takes one argument and calls a recursive function which computes the nth Catalan number.
+<p>Wrote a program called Catalan which takes one argument and calls a recursive function which
+computes the nth Catalan number.
 The program then prints out the result to std::out.
 In this problem requires the utilization of command line arguments.
 For instance,